 “John Weber,” she replied.

-Later that day, around five o’clock, I called the pub and asked if Weber were there.
-He was.
+Later that day I called the pub and asked if Weber was there.
+The bartender put him on the phone.

 And so commenced my adventures as an oral historian.
 Here is a link to that interview.